LLNL/sundials/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-As discussed in the [Docker software project blog](https://blog.docker.com/2014/01/docker-code-contributions-require-developer-certificate-of-origin/)
-this DCO "lets us know that you are entitled to contribute this code to
+The DCO lets us know that you are entitled to contribute this code to
-[SUNDIALS] and that you are willing to have it used in distributions and
+SUNDIALS and that you are willing to have it used in distributions and
-derivative works."
+derivative works.

-"By including the DCO signature, you are stating that one or
+By including the DCO signature, you are stating that one or
 more of the following is true of your contribution:

 1. You created this contribution/change and have the right to submit it